JulienPeloton/InsideMe/README.md

 The profiler will collect informations during the execution of the program, and store it on a log file.
 By default, the profiler will use the name of the function for future reference.
 It is often the case that one wants to group functions under categories.
-You can specify this in the decorator directly:
+You can specify this by directly passing category (field) as parameter to the decorator:

 ```python
 ## content of toto.py